MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 sudo xattr -r -d com.apple.quarantine ~/Downloads/polykey
 ```

-If you have completed this sucesfully, you may ignore Method #2 and move to the
+If you have completed this sucessfully, you may ignore Method #2 and move to the
 next section on how to add polykey to your `$PATH`.

 ## <!-- I need to add a link to skip ahead  -->